anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

     $ python3 manage.py test test_one_to_one
     ```

-Before running any test first install django-to-rest by executing below command at the root directory of the repository (where the setup.py resides):
+Before running any test first install django-to-rest by executing below command at the root directory of the repository (where the setup.py resides).
+This will also install other packages required (that are mentioned in the `Development` section):

     $ python3 -m pip install ./